matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 ```

 The emotes are defined inside of a dict called `emoticons`.
 The key is the shortcode of the emoticon.
-The value is an object with `url` containing the mxc url of the emote.
-This is so that it is easier
+The value is an object with `url` as a required field, containing the mxc uri as a string.
+This is so
-for clients or future MSCs to define custom metadata to emotes directly.
+that it is easier for clients or future MSCs to define custom metadata to emotes directly.

-Some existing implementations using `im.ponies.user_emotes` currently use a dict called `short` which
-is just a map of the shortcode to the mxc url.

 #### Room emoticons
-Room emotes are per-room emotes that every user of a specific room can use inside of that room.
+Room emotes are per-room emotes that every user of a specific room can only use inside of that room.
 They
-are set with a state event of type `im.ponies.room_emotes` (later: `m.emoticons`).
-The state key denotes a possible
+are set with a state event of type `m.emoticons`.
+Multiple packs can be specified by different state
-pack, whereas the default one would be a blank state key.
+keys, the identifier being an opague string.
+An empty state key is the default pack for a room.
 E.g. a discord bridge could set as state key
 `de.sorunome.mx-puppet-bridge.discord` and have all the bridged emotes in said state event, keeping
 bridged emotes from matrix emotes separate.

 The content extends that of the user emotes: It uses the `emoticons` key, which is a map of the shortcode
-of the emote to an object containing its mxc url.
+of the emote to an object containing its mxc url, just as with user emoticons.
 Additionally, an optional `pack` key can be set,
 which defines meta-information on the pack.
 The following keys for `pack` are valid:

- - `displayname`: An easy displayname for the pack.
-Defaults to the room name, if it doesn't exist
+ - `display_name`: (String, optional) An easy display name for the pack.
- - `avatar_url`: The mxc uri of an avatar/icon to display for the pack.
 Defaults to the room name,
    if it doesn't exist.
+This does not have to be unique within all packs of a room.
+ - `avatar_url`: (String, optional) The mxc uri of an avatar/icon to display for the pack.
+Defaults
+   to the room avatar, if it doesn't exist.
+If the room also does not have one, then this pack does
+   not have an avatar.
- - `name`: A short identifier of the pack.
-Defaults to the normalized state key, and if the state
+ - `short`: (String, `^[a-z0-9-_]+$`, optional) A short human-readable identifier of the pack.
+Defaults
-   key is blank it defaults to "room".
+   to the normalized state key, and if the state key is blank it defaults to "room".
+This is used to
+   easily specify which pack to pick an emoticon from, should there be clashes.

    Normalized means here, converting spaces to `-`, taking only alphanumerical characters, `-` and `_`,
    and casting it all to lowercase.
-In regex, this would be `[a-z0-9-_]+`.
+In regex, this would be `^[a-z0-9-_]+$`.

-As such, a `im.ponies.room_emotes` (later: `m.emoticons`) state event could look like the following:
+As such, a `m.emoticons` state event could look like the following:

 ```json
 {